AlanyTan/nestjs-template/README.md

 ## Purpose

-To provide a standardized starting point for our backend node.js microservices Database (Posgresql) optional.
+To provide a standardized starting point for our backend node.js microservices Database (Postgresql) optional.
+(\*note, Postgresql is currently turned off while we are solving a technical challenge to allow different user data to be stored in different physical tables)

-offer .devcontainer config so that development can happen remotely in the Linux VM running in the cloud (you should also be able to use local docker if you prefer, not thoroughly tested for local docker other than Linux host though).
+This repo includes .devcontainer config so that development environment requirements can be built into dev-container, which allows multiple repo to respect their different lib/tool/package requirements. .devcontainer works on Linux host, or remotely on a Linux VM running in the cloud (you should also be able to use local docker on WSL if you prefer Windows, although it's not thoroughly tested).

-## Added Benefits of Using This Template
+## Key Benefits of Using This Template

-- VSCode remote-container ready repo, all design time requirements can be built into the devcontainer
-- standardized tsconfig and .eslintrc
-- standardized logging using pino
+- Standardized logging, logging format, redact.
+- OPENFEATURE feature toggle
+- - two feature toggle providers Environment Variable & LaunchDarkly
+- - standard OPENFEATURE client that can be easily switched between the two providers using EnVar without changing application code
+- Jest based unit test and app e2e test templates.
 - openapi/swagger-ui
-- husky git hooks
+- health check
+- version end-point
+- metrics end-point
 - dockerfile
-- .env config files for environment vars (are ignored in .gitignore and .dockerignore)
+- .env config files for environment vars (are ignored in .gitignore and .dockerignore, check .example.env for example)
+- VSCode usability enhancements
+- - remote-container ready repo, all design time requirements can be built into the devcontainer
+- - .vscode/launch.json & .vscode/tasks.json that enables VSCode integrated "run and debug" and test function.
+- - standardized tsconfig and .eslintrc (so vscode intellisense will catch most lint issues that would otherwise fail the build)
+- husky git hooks to perform pre-commit lint (so CI/CD )
-- database config (optional)
+- - database config (optional)
-- dockerized postgres db setup script (optional)
+- - dockerized postgres db setup script (optional)
-- rename script (to change all instances of "nestjs-example" to whatever you call the repo)
+- - rename script (to change all instances of "nestjs-example" to whatever you call the repo)

 ## Requirements